Shane McClanahan throws 8 strong innings as Rays top Cardinals - NewsBreak

 Tampa Bay defeated St. Louis for the 10th time in the past 12 games dating back to July 2, 2011.

-St. Louis pitcher Miles Mikolas (4-4) yielded two runs on three hits.
+St. Louis pitcher Miles Mikolas (4-4) yielded two runs on three hits in a complete game.
 He struck out nine without a walk.

-Paul Goldschmidt walked and scored in the sixth inning to move his on-base streak to 45 games — the longest by a Cardinal since Matt Holliday reached 47 over the 2014 and 2015 seasons.
+Paul Goldschmidt walked and scored in the sixth inning to move his on-base streak to 45 games -- the longest by a Cardinal since Matt Holliday reached in 47 games over the 2014 and 2015 seasons.

-Also reaching a dozen starts like his counterpart, McClanahan cruised through the Cardinals the first time around by striking out five of the 10 batters he faced.
+McClanahan cruised through the Cardinals the first time around by striking out five of the first nine outs.

 In the sixth, after a two-out walk to Goldschmidt and a single by Nolan Arenado, McClanahan attempted to field Pujols’ soft comebacker with his bare hand, muffing the ball.
-He then mishandled it with his glove in an attempted to pick it up, then threw wildly past first baseman Choi to send home Goldschmidt.
+He then mishandled it with his glove in an attempt to pick it up and threw wildly past first baseman Choi to send home Goldschmidt.

 Jason Adam relieved McClanahan in the ninth and immediately walked Arenado.
 But he struck out pinch hitter Nolan Gorman and got Tyler O’Neill to ground into a double play to Brujan to end the game for his second save.

-Note: EditorsNote: Fixes typo in 11th graf, minor edits throughout